CloudLabsAI-Azure/Threat-Protection-with-Microsoft-Defender-XDR/Project-Ready-Combined/Labwise/Lab-19.md

 ## Review

 In this lab, you:
-- Created and executed a KQL hunting query in Microsoft Sentinel to detect suspicious PowerShell activity.
+- Built and ran a KQL hunting query in Microsoft Sentinel to detect suspicious PowerShell activity.
-- Bookmarked significant results and mapped entities for enhanced investigation.
+- Bookmarked important results and mapped entities for investigation.
 - Saved the hunting query and enabled real-time monitoring with Livestream.
-- Linked bookmarked events to existing incidents for deeper analysis.
+- Linked bookmarks to existing incidents for further analysis.
-- Built an NRT analytics rule to automate detection of PowerShell threats.
+- Created an NRT analytics rule to automate PowerShell threat detection.
-- Performed a search job in Microsoft Defender to investigate related events and practiced restoring data for further review.
+- Used Microsoft Defender to perform search jobs and practiced restoring data for deeper review.

 ## You have successfully completed the lab.
 Click on Next to Continue